In a nutshell

 Students of the HLT43015 Certificate IV in Allied Health Assistance (Speech Pathology) must complete a minimum of 120 hours of work placement.

 The Certificate IV will be issued by Integrated Care Management & Training Pty Ltd.

 PLEASE NOTE – Open Colleges is a privately-run RTO, not government-run like a TAFE, so they cannot offer government funding.
 Please check eligibility requirements before beginning an enrollment with Open Colleges.

 To be eligible for this course, applicants must meet the following criteria:

 - Have completed Year 10, or equivalent; OR

-- Hold a certificate II or higher; OR
+- Hold a certificate II or higher qualification; OR

-- Have at least 2 years' relevant vocational experience in a role that requires written documentation and communication
+- Have at least 2 years of industry experience in a role that requires the use of written documentation and communication.

-In this allied health program, the subjects you’ll study include:
+In this allied health course, the subjects you may study include: